arviz-devs/arviz/GOVERNANCE.md

 * For the proposal to pass, at least 60% of the council must vote Yes, and no more than 20% can vote No.

-For decisions about the project the Council will perform it over Issue Ticket, where the ticket is labeled "Council Vote".
+For decisions about the project the Council will perform it directly on the proposal issue.
 For decisions about people, such as Core Contributors or ejecting folks, the Council will vote privately.
-However the decision will be posted publicly in an Issue Ticket.
+However the decision will be posted publicly in an issue ticket.

 ### Private communications of the Council